Skip to main content

 Melissa Paris St-Amour serves as an ESG & Impact Associate at Cordiant, dedicating her efforts to refining their Responsible Investment Strategy.
 Before joining Cordiant, she specialized in impact management, contributing to sustainability project management at the municipal level and co-leading the development of impact-focused methodologies at an Impact and ESG rating Agency.
 Melissa advocates for aligning human social progress with planetary boundaries, a philosophy that drove her to Cordiant, where she is developing the integration of ESG and Impact analysis to manage risks and drive positive outcomes for people and the planet.
 Actively involved in industry working groups, Melissa was recently chosen to join the Transition and Green Finance Working Group led by the Partnership for Carbon Accounting Financials (PCAF), collaborating on developing a GHG accounting standard for financial institutions to measure their contribution to decarbonizing the economy.

-Before each of the three micro-certificate sessions, students should allocate one to two hours for pre-reading.
-This will ensure they are fully prepared for hands-on class activities designed to maximize their learning experience.
+Prior to each session, participants should allocate one to two hours for pre-reading.
+This will ensure they are fully prepared for hands-on class activities.

-Each micro-certificate was intentionally scheduled on a different date during the spring term to allow students to register for as many programs as they wish.
+Each micro-certificate was intentionally scheduled on a different date to allow participants to register for as many as they wish.

 Yes, the John Molson Executive Centre will provide you with a certificate for each program you complete.